 There I stood, under the dim lighting of a gas station restroom looking at two pink lines on a stick.
 I was pregnant, had just barely graduated high school, and terrified.

 A baby was not in my plans.
-I didn’t even like kids.
-I was living at home, unmarried, working a part-time job making minimum wage, and planning my first semester of college.
-I would be lying if I said abortion didn’t pop into my head…along with:
+I didn’t even like kids- I was living at home, unmarried, working a part-time job making minimum wage, and planning my first semester of college.
+It’s a lie to say abortion didn’t pop into my head…along with:

 “My parents are going to kill me”

 My boyfriend of two years, Deon, was waiting for me in the parking lot.
 I slid into the car and broke the news.
 In an instant everything changed.

 For him there was only one option- he was going to be a daddy.
 Deep down, I was relieved.
 That’s what I wanted too…him, a baby, a family, a marriage to a guy I adored.
 I wanted my happy ending.

 When I told my parents I was pregnant, they cried.
 Once the shock wore off, they loved me in just the way I needed.
 At first I was overwhelmed with how we could possibly make it work.
 But much to my surprise, we did make it work- support came (where I thought would be shame), and family and friends jumped to the rescue with practical help (where I thought there was no way we could provide for a baby).

 A New Chapter